ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ## Mock objects

-The `Test` module provides capabilities to mock an object for unit testing.
+The [ballerina/test](https://central.ballerina.io/ballerina/test/latest) module provides capabilities to mock an object for unit testing.
 This allows you to control the behavior of the methods of an object and values of member fields via stubbing or replacing the entire object with a user-defined equivalent.
 This feature will help you to test the Ballerina code independently of other modules and external endpoints.

 Mocking objects can be done in two ways :

 1. Creating a test double (providing an equivalent object in place of the real object)
-2. Stubbing the methods and fields of the object (specifying the behavior of the methods and values of the object fields)
+2. Stubbing the methods, resources and fields of the object (specifying the behavior of the methods, resources and values of the object fields)

 ### Create a test double